 From The Little Mermaid to Zootopia, youth will critically examine classic and modern cartoons through the lens of social justice.
 Explored topics will include: racial stereotyping, sexism, heteronormativity, socioeconomic inequality, cultural appropriation, microaggression, and more.

 Note: In the summer (June-August) children from pre-school through rising 5th grade have playground 9:30-10:30 in the morning, and curriculum classes during the worship hour.

-Preschool (age 3 and fully toilet-trained through pre-K)
+Preschool (age 3 and fully toilet-trained) – pre-K

 Tapestry of Faith: Chalice Children

 This special curriculum was developed by longtime Unitarian Universalist religious educators.
-It uses a combination of Montessori methods and storytelling to create an experientially-based, worshipful experience for children.
+It uses the Montessori method of teaching to create an experientially-based, worshipful experience for children.
 Stories have been developed on the following topics: Unitarian Universalist Promises (Principles), Sources (World Religions), Note-worthy People, The Mystery, Beginnings and Endings, and Sacred Spaces.

 Teachers: Jeannette Henderson, Nicole Menesis, Terry Ramirez

 2nd and 3rd grade

 Tapestry of Faith: Love Will Guide Us